peterle93/Toronto-Airbnb-Analysis/README.md

 4. Essentials
 5. Kitchen

-- Waterfront Communities-The Island has the most listings, followed by Niagara, and then Annex.
+- Waterfront Communities - The Island has the most listings, followed by Niagara, and then Annex.

 - Forest Hill South, Ionview, and High Park-Swansea have the highest review score ratings.